lzhuge/lzhuge.github.io/content/collection/header/index.md

 <big><big><b>Work in Progress</b></big></big>

 <div>
-The burden of crime victimisation among the LGBTQ+ population in New Zealand
+The burden of crime victimisation in New Zealand
-<br> <p style="line-height:120%; font-size: 15px"> <b>Abstract:</b>This paper examines how crime victimization among LGBTQ+ individuals differs from that experienced by non-LGBTQ+ counterparts in New Zealand</p>
+<br> <p style="line-height:120%; font-size: 15px"> <b>Abstract:</b>This paper examines how crime victimization among minorities differs from that experienced by their counterparts in New Zealand</p>
 </div>

 <div style="line-height:200%;">